 By signing this Commitment Letter, our organization indicates an intent to join the growing group of leading corporations that are setting emissions reduction targets in line with what climate science says is necessary.
-By doing so, we recognize the crucial role the business community an play in minimizing the risk climate change poses to the future of our planet.
+By doing so, we recognize the crucial role the business community can play in minimizing the risk climate change poses to the future of our planet.

-i nerei eby, I am pleased to confirm that [ S comm nitting to: □Set near-term science-based emissions reduction targets in line with the SBTi Criteri a and Recommendations, and submit them to the SBTi for validations within a months. maximum of 2 4
+Thereby, I am pleased to confirm that [committing to:

+□ Set near-term science-based emissions reduction targets in line with the SBTi Criteria and Recommendations, and submit them to the SBTi for validations within a maximum of 24 months.

-We acknowledge that our commitment will be recognized on the site as well as on our partner websites at We Mean Business.
+We acknowledge that our commitment will be recognized on the SBTi website as well as on our partner websites at We Mean Business.
 Companies who are participants of the UN Global Compact will also be recognized on the UNGC webpage.

-In addition, to align with the most ambitious aim of the Paris Agreement and to what science dictates is necessary to reduce the destructive impacts of climate change on human society and nature - $\underline{\text{to}}$ reach net-zero global emissions by 2050 at the latest in order to limit global warming to 1.5°C - my company is committing to:
+In addition, to align with the most ambitious aim of the Paris Agreement and to what science dictates is necessary to reduce the destructive impacts of climate change on human society and nature - to reach net-zero global emissions by 2050 at the latest in order to limit global warming to 1.5°C - my company is committing to:

-□ Set net-zero targets, including a long-term science-based target: My company commits to set long-term science-based targets to reach net-zero value chain GHG emissions by no later than 2050 in line with the SBTI Net-Zero Standard and submit it for SBTi validation within a maximum of 24 months.
-By committing to set a net-zero target, I also acknowledge that my company will join the Race to Zero campaign.
+□ Set net-zero targets, including a long-term science-based target: My company commits to set long-term science-based targets to reach net-zero value chain GHG emissions by no later than 2050 in line with the SBTI-Net-Zero Standard and submit it for SBTi validation within a maximum of 24 months.
+By committing to set a net-zero target, I also acknowledge that my company will join the Race to Zero campaign.^{3,4,5}